Why Is Claude Code So Expensive? (And How to Cut Your AI Costs by 80%)

 Stop Overpaying

-Claude Code is expensive because the API pricing model punishes exactly the kind of usage coding agents generate: long contexts, many turns, heavy tool use.
-But the models themselves are available through cheaper channels.
+Claude Code is expensive on the API because the pricing model punishes exactly the kind of usage coding agents generate: long contexts, many turns, heavy tool use.
+But you have options.

 Free: The AI Growth Breakdown